shashikant-ghangare/SMAI-Spring2019-Project/ProjectProposal.md

     3. 20161047   - Muhammed Yaseen Harris

 ## Main goals of the project

- - Implementing binary SVM from scratch.
  - Implementing kernel trick(s) to make SVM work for non-linear cases.
- - Implenting extnsions to multiclass problems.

 ## Problem Definition

- -
+ - Support vectors in their raw form work only on linearly seprable data.
+But, what if the data isn't linearly seprable.
+To solve this problem, enter **Kernels**(kernel tricks).
+ - We will first implement a binary SVM from scratch using Python and convex optimization library.
+This will be our baseline.
+ - Then, we will implement one or more kernel tricks(s) to make SVM work for non-linearly seprable dataset.
+ - Further extensions is to implement SVM for clustering and multi-class problems.

 ## Results of the project